-When the passenger sensing system has turned off the right front passenger's frontal airbag, the off indicator in the passenger airbag status indicator should light and stay lit when you start the vehicle.
-See Passenger Airbag Status Indicator on page 3-30.
+When the passenger sensing system has turned off the right front passenger frontal airbag, the off indicator on the passenger airbag status indicator should light and stay lit when the vehicle is started.
+See Passenger Airbag Status Indicator on page 3-29.